Set Current Location

 Follow the yellow brick road, or at least follow the yellow brick exterior wall to this landmark gay bar.
 It has been around for ages, having survived many turbulent times for the gay population of New York City.
 The mature, good-natured crowd seems content to relax and enjoy beer and pub food.
 The rustic decor includes sawdust on the floor and giant, wooden spools that serve as tables.

-If you are looking for a little more than your average bar, then head to the Crocodile Lounge.
+If you are looking for a little more than your average bar, head to the Crocodile Lounge.
 A bit of a dive bar, the Crocodile Lounge provides patrons the chance to dive into the fun games in the back.
 As if that were not enough, the best part of the bar is that with every purchase of beer comes a free pizza!
-These delicious pies provide four fairly hearty slices at no cost.
-A great way to round out the night when heavy drinking begins to weigh on the stomach.
-The games include Skee-Ball and a game to test just how hard and fast you can punch.
-More than just a bar, time spent at the Crocodile Lounge is a fun night out.
+These delicious pies provide fairly hearty slices at no cost and are a great way to round out the night alongside your choice of drink.
+The games include Skee-Ball, among others.
+More than just a bar, time spent at the Crocodile Lounge is a fun experience.

 Themed around a trailer park and garnering acclaim for its upbeat and trendy persona, this bar is a colorful Hawaiian Tiki bar with general kitsch.
 The bright neon pigments that are splattered across the walls declare the cheerful ambiance that this place is famous for.
 As one steps through the fluorescent green doors, one is greeted by a tropical party atmosphere with freely flowing martini, chillis and hamburgers.
 With posters of pop stars gracing the walls and foot-tapping music belting out from the dozens of speakers, the mood is just right to create a fun-filled night.

 The Levee has a very friendly and familiar vibe, the kind of bar where everyone knows your name!
-Inside you will find a free dart board, boardgames, pool table and a jukebox which churns out rock and heavy metal music.
-But you didn't come here to play games!
-Where is the booze?
-There is plenty of cheap beer during the happy hour.
-Also served is a lot of munchies: Frito pie, chilly dogs, cheese balls, etc. Best bar in Brooklyn?
-Find out for yourself!
+Inside you will find a dartboard, board games, pool table, and a jukebox that churns out rock and heavy metal music.
+There is plenty of reasonably priced beer during the happy hour.
+Also served are delectable bites such as Frito pie and cheese balls.

 The Charleston doesn't quite keep up with the advancing night scene of Brooklyn, but that is exactly what makes this retro dive extraordinaire a favorite hangout spot for the locals.
 There is nothing pretentious about this bar with good-old fashioned booths, extremely friendly bartenders and lively rock music playing downstairs.
 The staggering choice of drinks might make your head spin ranging from bottled beer, draft beer, whisky, tequila, cocktails, wines and ales.
 But once you settle in with your drink and mix in with the crowd, a great time is guaranteed.
 An added bonus is that you get a free personal sized pizza with every drink you order!
 Can't beat that bang for your buck.